abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

     * In this article, I will create a new startup template in v5.0.0-rc.2 and if you follow this article from top to end and create a new startup template with me, you need to install the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) before starting.

-Also update your ABP CLI to the v5.0.0-rc.2, you can use the below command to update your CLI version:
+Also, update your ABP CLI to the v5.0.0-rc.2, you can use the below command to update your CLI version:

 ```bash
 dotnet tool update Volo.Abp.Cli -g --version 5.0.0-rc.2